timlovescoding/neutral_network/README.md

 ![gif_demo1](pics/visualization.gif)

+*Note: Notations of visualization differs from this document,  a1-a2-a3.. is notated as Z here while h1-h2-h3... is notated as A.

 The network of moving and computing values from one node to the next node in another layer in a forward direction only is called a **Feedforward Network**.
 The process of computing f(Wx+b) is known as **Forward propagation** as values are computed and propagated forward to reach the output nodes.

 ## Initialization of W and b values  (Before forward propagation)